“I want to do good in Africa” That’s what many people tell me when I ask; Why do you want to volunteer in Africa?

 “But Pat, with Moon&Star guesthouse, don’t you offer volunteer placement?”

 Someone from a volunteer organization asked this question this week, quite rightly, in response to the Ghana coach’s posts over the past few weeks on Social media.
 And it’s a question I’ve asked myself many times over the years.
-And ultimately the reason why volunteer work through Moon&Star guesthouse stopped.
-Click here to read more about the responsible alternative that Moon&Star guesthouse is offering!
+And ultimately the reason why volunteer work through Moon&Star guesthouse has changed dramatically over the last couple of years.
+Click here to read more about the sustainable volunteering Moon&Star guesthouse is offering!